Zarrathustra/Figures/README.md

 ## Year_Map_Resolution.png
 Data is collected from EMDB on May 14, 2015.
 It demonstrates the number of EM density maps published in each year.

+## Normalized_Sinc.png
+It demonstrates a normalized sinc function. x ranges from -8 to 8.